roeib/Before-After-React/README.md

 # Before-After-React

-BeforeAfter is a lightweight Javascript library to compare images in before/after view.
+BeforeAfter is a Javascript library to compare images in before/after view.

 ## Installation